gohugoio/hugo/docs/content/overview/quickstart.md

 ## Step 4.
 Serve content

 Hugo has an inbuilt server that can serve your website content so that you can preview it.
 You can also use the inbuilt Hugo server in production.
-To serve content, execute the following command.
+To serve content, execute the following command inside the `bookshelf` directory.

 ```bash
 $ hugo server